A Stochastic Trust Region Algorithm Based on Careful Step Normalization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we provide the results of numerical experiments to demonstrate the performance of \ref{alg.trish} compared to a traditional stochastic gradient (SG) approach.
-Through solving two machine learning test problems involving objective functions of the form \eqref{prob.f_sum}---one convex and one nonconvex---we demonstrate that \ref{alg.trish} can outperform SG in terms of achieving better training loss, training accuracy, testing loss, and testing accuracy with comparable computational effort.
+In this section, we provide the results of numerical experiments to demonstrate the performance of \ref{alg.trish} compared to a stochastic gradient (SG) approach.
+Through solving machine learning test problems involving objective functions of the form \eqref{prob.f_sum}---some convex and some nonconvex---we demonstrate that \ref{alg.trish} can outperform SG with comparable computational effort.
+Before presenting our results, we first discuss how the parameters of the algorithm might be chosen.